jross765/JKMyMoneyLibNTools/README.md

 KMyMoney open source personal finance software ([kmymoney.org](https://kmymoney.org)).

-This project is not directly affiliated with / sponsored or coordinated by the developers of the KMyMoney project.
+This project is not affiliated with / sponsored or coordinated by the developers of the KMyMoney project.

 ## Modules and Further Details